Southgate station (Edmonton): Southgate Transit Centre

 The Southgate Transit Centre, first opened on November 22, 1977, is on the east side of 111 Street, adjacent to the LRT Station.
 It is connected to the station by an elevator-equipped pedestrian overpass which also crosses to the west side of 111 Street and the Malmo Plains neighbourhood.
 This transit centre has a drop off area, a large shelter and a pay phone.
-It does not have park & ride, public washrooms or vending machines.
+It does not have, public washrooms or vending machines.
+Park & Ride operated by the mall opened in March 2023.
 There are public washrooms available in the adjacent LRT station.

 The transit centre temporarily moved to the north side of 51 Avenue on 111 Street for 2007 and 2008, during the construction of the Southgate LRT station.

 The following bus routes serve the transit centre: